 For Stella, after her long musical journey, it feels like coming home.
 “When I used to play my guitar and sing my own songs, I found I was really shy,” she says.
 “Whereas when I sing jazz, it’s like I can become something else, a roleplay, which weirdly makes me feel more myself.
 And of course I love, love, love this music.”

 Greatly inspired by the music and sounds of Ella Fitzgerald, Gershwin, Cole Porter, Irvin Berlin, Peggy Lee, Doris Day, Teddy Wilson and Al Bowley she shares is her own words;

-A songwriter, producer and multi instrumentalist, Stella plays acoustic guitar, Celtic harp, recorders, flutes, percussion, djembe drum and the Native American Indian flute.
+A songwriter, producer and multi instrumentalist, Stella plays guitar, Celtic harp, recorders, flutes, percussion, djembe drum and the Native American Indian flute.